danny899/how-to-docs/jitsi-installation/load-balance.md

 component_ports = {5347}
 component_interface = "<IPaddress>"  //replace this IP address with the public IP of your main Jitsi Meet server (Server A)
 ```
+Note the IP address here is dependant on your network setup.
+A global solution is to set it to `0.0.0.0`, which listens for all IP ranges.

 ### Change Jicofo configuration to use public domain
 Now, change the following configuration files to replace `localhost` with your jitsi domain.